The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 - We'll use `prompt-sync` to get keyboard inputs from the user
 - We'll give you some starter functions for getting words of wisdom and cheers

-Ordinarily, after research and rough prototyping, we'd revist our overall plan, but we're going to be fine for this project.
+Ordinarily, after research and rough prototyping, we'd revisit our overall plan, but we're going to be fine for this project.

 **SO LET'S GET GOING!**